kuvaus/dependabot-group-merge-approve-action/README.md

 # dependabot-group-merge-approve-action

-Automatically group dependabot pull requests into one and approve merge.
+Automatically group dependabot pull requests into a single one and merge it.

-> **Warning**

->  DOES NOT WORK YET!
-DO NOT USE!

 ## Usage